MustafizSaadi/MustafizSaadi.github.io/projects.md

 **[Admission Help System](https://github.com/defender01/admissionHelpSystem)**

 A Desktop Application that helps undergrad admission seeking students to find information about different public universities.
 It also recommends suitable public universities to students according to their information.
-    {This software is built on java programs and as a database file management system is used.

 <ul>
     <li>Language(s): Java </li>
     <li>Framework(s): Java Swing</li>